Canada’s Biggest WordPress Event of the Year

 Want to Get Invoved?

-WordCamp Canada is built by the community—for the community.
+WordCamp Canada is built by the community — for the community.
 Whether you want to sponsor the event, volunteer your time, capture moments as a photographer, or simply attend and connect, there are plenty of ways to take part.
-Speaker applications are now closed, but we’re still welcoming new supporters and contributors.
+Speaker, sponsor, and volunteer applications are closed now, but we’re always happy to make new connections and answer any questions you may have about WordCamp.

 Discover more from WordCamp Canada 2025